 If you share your computer with others or are corporate, you may not want to see the rest of your search terms that you've used and that have been saved in File Explorer.
 Search history can be disabled either by changing the registry or by using the Group Policy Editor.
 We'll show you both methods, but note that Group Policy Editor is not available in their Home Edition Windows.

-Also note that in the same program is called in English Windows Explorer and the process of deleting them remains the same.
+Also note that in Windows 7 the same program is called in English Windows Explorer and their deletion process remains the same.

 1 solution.
 Disable Browsing Search History through the Registry